-Much has been said of late about good Americanism, It is right that it should have been said, and it is right that every chance should be seized to repeat the basic truths underlying our prosperity and our national existence itself.
+Much has been said of late about good Americanism.
+It is right that it should have been said, and it is right that every ohance should be seized to repeat the basic truths underlying our prosperity and our national existence itself.
 But it would be an unusual and much to be wished for thing if in the coming presentation of the issues a new note of fairness and generosity could be struck.
 Littleness, meanness, falsehood, extreme partisanship - these are not in accord with the American spirit.
-I like to think that in this respect also we are moving forward.
+I like to think that in this respect also we are moving forward,

 Let us be definite.
 We have passed through a great war, and armed conflict which called forth every effort on the part of the whole population.
 The war was won by Republicans as well as by Democrats.
-Men of all parties served in our armed forces.
+Men of all parties served in our armed. forces.
 Men and women of all parties served the government at nome.
 They strived honestly as Americans, not as mere partisans.
-Republicans and Democrats alike worked in administrative positions, raised Liberty loans, administrative food control, toiled in munition plants, built ships.
-The war was brought to a successful conclusion by a glorious common effort- one which in the years to come will be a national pride.
-I feel very certain that our children will come to regard our participation as memorable for the broad honor and honesty which marked it, for the absence of enfortunate scandal, and for the splendid unity of action which extended to every position of the nation.
-It would, therefore, not only serve little purpose, but would conform ill to our high standards if any person should in the heat of political rivalry seek to manufacture political savantage out of a nationally combuted struggle.
-We have seen things on too large a scale to listen in this day to trifles, or to believe in the adequacy of trifling men.
+Republicans and Democrats alike worked in administrative positions, raised Liberty loans, administered food control, toiled in munition plants, built ships.
+The wer was brought to a successful conclusion by a glorious common effort- one which in the years to come will be a national pride.
+I feel very certain that our children will come to regard our participation as memorable for the broad honor am honesty which marked it, for the absence of